obulpathi/appstore/README.md

-# appstore
+# Appstore
-App Store for Rackspace Cloud
+Appstore for Rackspace Cloud